St Peter's Residents' Association, Hammersmith, W6

 Overall the Association seeks to use the skills and experience of its members to maintain and enhance those aspects of the area which make it such an attractive location in which to live, for the enjoyment of all.

-So far as known, there is no archaeological record for the conservation area.
+As far as we can tell, there is no archaeological record for the conservation area.
 During the medieval period the vast majority of land in the Borough was open fields, common land and woodland which survived until the 19th Century.

 By the mid 18th Century, the conservation area was still in open fields apart from several detached buildings fronting King Street north of St Peter's Square.
 This land use was first recorded on John Rocque's map in 1741-45 where a number of footways, bridleways and field boundaries can be observed.
 These ultimately became the parallel street pattern (and some property boundaries) we can see today in the conservation area, e.g. Beavor Lane, St Peter's Road, Black Lion Lane and British Grove.